Monthly Tech-Tip from Tony Hansen SignUpFeb 14-15, 2026 - Major Server Upgrade Done

 This picture has its own page with more detail, click here to see it.

 This is the L3954B engobe.
-15% Mason 6600 black body stain has been added (instead of the normal 10% Zircopax for white).
-Of course, a cover glaze is needed for a functional surface, thickly applied engobes must have the same fired maturity as the body for good fit.
+15% Mason 6600 black body stain has been added (instead of the normal 10% Zircopax used for white).
+Of course, a cover glaze is needed for a functional surface.
+A lot of development work went into producing a recipe that fits this body, M340.
+It works even when thickly applied because it has the same fired maturity as the body.
 Lots of information is available on using L3954B (including mixing and adjustment instructions).
-Engobes are tricky to use, follow the links below to learn more.
-L3954B is designed to work on regular Plainsman M340 (this piece), M390 and Coffee Clay (it is not a porcelain but has adjustable maturity to be fitted to them if needed).
+Engobes are tricky to use.
+Follow the links below to learn more.
+L3954B is designed to work on regular Plainsman M340 (this piece), M390 and Coffee Clay.
+Most importantly, adjusting its maturity, and thus reducing firing shrinkage, is documented.
 These bodies dry better than porcelains and are much less expensive, so coating them with an engobe to get a surface like this makes a lot of sense.
+Ed Phillipson discovered this 80 years ago, enabling selling pieces made from these clays as white hotelware.

 This picture has its own page with more detail, click here to see it.